wednesday-solutions/multi-cloud-etl-pipeline/README.md

 ## Objective

-To run the same ETL code in multiple cloud services based on your preference, thus saving time & to develop the ETL scripts for different environments & clouds.
-Currently supports Azure Databricks + AWS Glue
+- To run the same ETL code in multiple cloud services based on your preference, thus saving time.
+- To develop ETL scripts for different environments and clouds.

 ## Note

+- This repository currently supports Azure Databricks + AWS Glue.
-- Azure Databricks can't be configured locally, We can only be connect our local IDE to running cluster in databricks.
-Push your code in Github repo then make a workflow in databricks with URL of the repo & file.
+- Azure Databricks can't be configured locally, We can only connect our local IDE to running cluster in databricks.
+It works by pushing code in a Github repository then adding a workflow in databricks with URL of the repo & file.
 - For AWS Glue we will set up a local environment using glue Docker image, then deploying it to AWS glue using github actions.
-- The "tasks.txt" file contents the details of transformations done in the main file.
+- The "tasks.txt" file contains the details of transformations done in the main file.

 ## Pre-requisite